treatwell/restricted-section/README.md

 4. `HOST` and `HOSTPROTOCOL` environment variables should be eventual public URL and whether you want it to be HTTPS-only (you should want that, but it requires paid Heroku plan).
 5. Click the big **Deploy** button and wait!
 Heroku should deploy successfully, and opening the app should greet you with "Authentication required" page.

-☝️ *Note: If you don't want to host your page under any memorable URL (e.g. something.example.com), you can of course use address provided by Heroku.
-Go in and add appropriate URLs to Google Developer Console and set HOST to `[APP_NAME].herokuapp.com`.*
+☝️ *Note: If you don't want to host your page under any memorable URL (e.g. something.example.com), you can use address provided by Heroku.
+Be sure to add herokuapp.com URI to Google Developer Console and set HOST to `[APP_NAME].herokuapp.com`.*

-Next, go to Settings tab of your newly deployed app, scroll to **Domains and Certificates**, and press Add domain.
+Next, go to Settings tab of your newly deployed app, scroll to **Domains and Certificates**, and press **Add domain**.
 Once you add it, you will be given a DNS Target to set.
 Go to wherever you manage your domain, create a new CNAME record with given Target and wait a couple of minutes for new records to take effect.

 **That's it, the site is ready!** Once everything propagates you should be able to click blue authentication button, login with allowed Google account and see example content 🎉